DSCI-310/DSCI-310-Group-11-package/CONTRIBUTING.md

 - If you'd like to contribute a feature or bug fix, you can fork our repository and submit a pull request.
 We will review pull requests within 7 days.

-- To help you get started with the project, please refer [here](https://github.com/DSCI-310/DSCI-310-Group-11/blob/main/README.md)
+- To help you get started with the package, please refer [here](https://github.com/DSCI-310/DSCI-310-Group-11-package/blob/main/README.md)

 - All contributors must abide by our [code of conduct](https://github.com/DSCI-310/DSCI-310-Group-11-package/blob/main/CODE_OF_CONDUCT.md)